heinhtetPS/FiftyFifty/README.md

 It uses different heuristics for each question to determine the correct answer.
 For example, during a population question, it will compare props.countries[2].population vs props.countries[12].population and see if you chose the same answer.
 If so, you will receive a point.
 If not, it will simply advance to the next question.

-For debugging purposes, I have included a commented out function called reveal, which simply invokes console.log to display the current state and props.
+For debugging purposes, I have included a commented-out function called reveal, in the main component, which simply invokes console.log to display the current state and props.

+### Current Issues / Bugs
+- MAJOR: Due to how the 2 boxes display, LEFT is always the correct answer.
+Add some variable in OptionInfo to fix.
+- Sometimes discrepancies in alpha2Codes cause flags to not display.
+Fix by pulling flags from the same source (have to use alpha3code instead).
+- Sometimes for questions like LANG, both answers can be correct.

 ### Future Directions / Improvements
 - Add google maps to show location.
 Ask if this is the correct location.
 - Additional questions can be added when additional algorithms for the answer guide are added.
 - An endless mode where you build up score until you get one wrong.
 This can include a leaderboard system for highest scores.
 This will require adding a backend database to persist scores and player identities.
-- Sometimes discrepencies in alpha2Codes cause flags to not display.
-Fix by pulling flags from the same source.